 Another good thing about the best mobile hotspots is that 4G data is impressively fast, so you'll be able to browse the internet as if you were connected to a broadband connection.
 It means it will also often be faster than free or shared Wi-Fi spots, which usually have data limits and a lot of traffic to deal with.

-Meanwhile 5G offers even greater speeds – so fast, in fact, that a good 5G mobile hotspot could even replace your broadband connection in the future.
+So fast, in fact, that a good 5G mobile hotspot could even replace your broadband connection in the future.
 5G is the latest generation of mobile internet, offering speeds that are far faster than 4G data connections.
-While 5G is in its infancy, there are not currently many 5G mobile hotspots, but as more become available they'll be included in this list – as long as they are good enough.
+While 5G in the UK is in its infancy, there are not currently many 5G mobile hotspots, but as more become available they'll be included in this list – as long as they are good enough.

-Mobile hubs range from a simple one SIM solution with a battery to models that can accommodate 10 different SIM cards, or others that even sport a complete Android operating system.
+Mobile hubs range from a simple one SIM solution with a battery to models that can accommodate 10 different SIM cards or SIM only deals, or others that even sport a complete Android operating system.

 - We’ve also rounded up the best mobile broadband deals